underground-software/ILKD_course_materials/slides/mmu.md

+# Memory Management

+---

-## Overview
+# Overview

 What is memory management?

-1. Phsyical and virtual memory
+1. Physical and virtual memory

 1. Allocation